Uzbekistan: History

+The region currently known as the country of Uzbekistan has been referred to by many names over the millennia.
+The name Uzbekistan first appears in 16th century literature.
+Other names for the region include: Transoxiana, Turkestan, and Bukhara.
+In the 14th century the region served as the birthplace, home, and capital of Tamerlane.
+Under Tamerlane, the region was a part of the Timurid Empire which extended from the Black Sea to the Arabian Sea, and to just outside of Delhi, India.

+Prehistory and ancient history

-The first people known to have inhabited Central Asia were Scythians who came from the northern grasslands of what is now Uzbekistan, sometime in the first millennium BC; when these nomads settled in the region they built an extensive irrigation system along the rivers.
+Central Asia was frequented by multiple Indo-European migrations.
+During early antiquity the region was inhabited by nomadic Scythian tribes who came from the Eurasian Steppe which includes modern Uzbekistan, sometime in during first millennium BC.
+When these nomadic tribes settled in the region they built an extensive irrigation system along the rivers.
 At this time, cities such as Bukhoro (Bukhara) and Samarqand (Samarkand) emerged as centres of government and high culture.
 By the fifth century BC, the Bactrian, Sogdian, and Tokharian states dominated the region.

-As East Asia began to develop its silk trade with the West, Persian cities took advantage of this commerce by becoming centres of trade.
-Using an extensive network of cities and rural settlements in the province of Transoxiana, and further east in what is today Xinjiang, the Sogdian intermediaries became the wealthiest of these Iranian merchants.
-As a result of this trade on what became known as the Silk Route, Bukhara and Samarkand eventually became extremely wealthy cities, and at times Transoxiana (Mawarannahr) was one of the most influential and powerful Persian provinces of antiquity.
+As East Asia began to develop its silk trade with the West, using an extensive network of cities and rural settlements in the province of Transoxiana, and further east in what is today Xinjiang, the Sogdian intermediaries became the wealthiest of these merchants.
+As a result of this trade on what became known as the Silk Road, Bukhara and Samarkand eventually became extremely wealthy cities, and at times Transoxiana (Mawarannahr) was one of the most influential and powerful provinces of antiquity.

+The Achaemenid emperors Cyrus the Great, and later Darius the Great exerted control of the Amu Darya, incorporating Bactria and Chorasmia as satrapies.
+Historical Iranian texts later record the region as Turan.
 In 327 BC, Macedonian ruler Alexander the Great conquered the Persian Empire provinces of Sogdiana and Bactria, which contained the territories of modern Uzbekistan.
 Popular resistance to the conquest was fierce, causing Alexander's army to be bogged down in the region that became the northern part of the Macedonian Greco-Bactrian Kingdom.
 The kingdom was replaced with the Yuezhi-dominated Kushan Empire in the first century BC.
-For many centuries thereafter the region of Uzbekistan was ruled by the Persian empires, including the Parthian and Sassanid Empires, as well as by other empires, for example, those formed by the Turko-Persian Hephthalite and Turkic Gokturk peoples.
+For many centuries thereafter the region of Uzbekistan was ruled by the Hephthalites and Sassanid Empires, as well as by other empires, for example, those formed by the Turkic Gokturk peoples.